JackieW001/Weather/README.md

 # Prerequisites
 1. Have Python Flask
-2. Have Google Vision and Food2Fork API keys
+2. Have Google Vision and Food2Fork API keys.
+Place these keys in the same level as the app.py file.

 # To run
 1. Open new terminal